FRIENDSHIP

 improved dramatically after doing a magic show for my grade 7 class.
 Encourage your

-child’s interests and look for other children who have the same interest and make the
+child’s interests and look for other children who have the same interests and make the

 connection.